rcy0228/azure-spring-cloud-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 ## Task 4 : Create a Spring Boot microservice

-Now that we've provisioned the Azure Spring Cloud instance and configured the service binding, let's get the code for `weather-service` ready.
+Now that we've provisioned the Azure Spring Apps instance and configured the service binding, let's get the code for `weather-service` ready.

 1. To create our microservice, we will invoke the Spring Initalizer service from the command line: